 The Club is registered with the Cheshire County FA as Upton Junior Football Club (Chester).

-The Club Committee and any parents joining the Annual General Meeting will elect the following officers to the Executive Committee: Chairperson, Vice Chairperson, Secretary, Treasurer, Child Welfare Officer, and any other officers considered necessary for the running of the club to a maximum of 2.
+The Club Committee and any parents joining the Annual General Meeting will elect the following officers to the Executive Committee: Chairperson, Vice Chairperson, Secretary, Treasurer, Child Welfare Officer, and any other officers considered necessary for the smooth and efficient running of the club.

 The Executive Committee is responsible for the following:

 Decisions of the Executive Committee will be made by a majority of the Executive Committee; the Chairperson will have a casting vote in the event of a tie.
 The quorum for the transaction of business of the Executive Committee will be three, including at least one of the Chairperson or Secretary.
 Where a decision has a financial impact the Treasurer must be present.Back to Top of Page